AndyObtiva/puts_debuggerer/README.md

 In day-to-day test-driven development and simple app debugging though, a puts statement can be a lot quicker in revealing what is going on than halting execution completely just to inspect a single value or a few.
 This is certainly true when writing the simplest possible code that could possibly work, and running a test every few seconds or minutes.
 Still, there are a number of problems with puts debugging, like difficulty in locating puts statements in a large output log, knowing which methods and line numbers were invoked, identifying which variables were printed, and seeing the content of structured hashes and arrays in an understandable format.

 Enter [puts_debuggerer](https://rubygems.org/gems/puts_debuggerer)!
-A guilt-free puts debugging Ruby gem FTW that prints file names, line numbers, code statements, headers, footers, stack traces, and formats output nicely courtesy of [awesome_print](https://rubygems.org/gems/awesome_print) (or [amazing_print](https://github.com/amazing-print/amazing_print) if you prefer).
+A guilt-free puts debugging Ruby gem FTW that prints file names, line numbers, invoked class methods, code statements, headers, footers, stack traces, and formats output nicely courtesy of [awesome_print](https://rubygems.org/gems/awesome_print) (or [amazing_print](https://github.com/amazing-print/amazing_print) if you prefer).

 [puts_debuggerer](https://rubygems.org/gems/puts_debuggerer) automates tips mentioned in [this blog post](https://tenderlovemaking.com/2016/02/05/i-am-a-puts-debuggerer.html) by Aaron Patterson using the `pd` method available everywhere after requiring the [gem](https://rubygems.org/gems/puts_debuggerer).